What Is Kettlebell Sport?

 So for example, if Bob weighs in at 68kg for his bodyweight, is going to perform 16kg Jerk, he will compete in the 68kg weight class with other men in that weight class who are also lifting 16kg Jerk.
 Whoever does the most reps in 10 minutes will win.

-TRAINING – NOT COMPETING
+TRAINING WITHOUT COMPETING

-Some people don’t care whether they compete with someone or not.
-That’s perfectly okay too!
-In this case, train and compete against yourself to see what you can do and each time you compete your goal is only to out-perform what you’ve done prior.
+Some people don't care whether they compete with someone or not.
+That's perfectly okay too!
+In this case, train and compete against yourself to see what you can do and each time you compete your goal is only to outperform what you've done prior.
 No matter if you decide to compete against others or just yourself, Kettlebell Sport organizations have put together ranking tables, determined by your age, weight class, kettlebell weight, set time (5 min or 10 min), and on the table it shows how many reps you should be doing within that time limit.
 This will give great achievement benchmarks to work towards over a training cycle (12-16 weeks) and this means you will always have very clear goals of what to train for based on your exact strength and conditioning level.

 There are several Kettlebell Sport organizations and the 3 main Kettlebell Sport organizations where we regularly compete at here in the United States are Ketacadamy, American Kettlebell Alliance (AKA), and International Kettlebell Fitness Federation (IKFF).
 Some other are: WAKSC, IUKL, WKC, RGSI, IKLF, BOLT, Grassroots Kettlebells.
 Each organization also has their own ranking table that they use alongside their own competition rules.
 Always be familiar with the ranks and rules of whatever organization's event you will be competing.
 Click on any of their names above to check out their websites for more info.